Le’Veon Bell Misses Deadline To Sign With Steelers, Officially Forfeits The Season

 — Andrew Siciliano (@AndrewSiciliano) November 13, 2018

-Still, question looms about Bell’s future and whether or not the Steelers are completely out of the picture at this point.
-As was previously noted in the Inquisitr‘s coverage of the developments, Bell fails to accrue credit for the season towards his eligibility for free agency.
+Still, questions loom about Bell’s future and whether or not the Steelers are completely out of the picture at this point.
+As was previously noted in the Inquisitr’s coverage of the developments, Bell fails to accrue credit for the season toward his eligibility for free agency.
 Pittsburgh can therefore still choose to pin him down with a Franchise Tag designation in the off-season.
 Such an equation would be unlikely, however, as the league’s collective bargaining agreement with players stipulates that in it being the third time the franchise would be choosing to tag him, they’d have to up their offer to $25 million for 2019 should they go that route.

-Thus, Bell will more likely than not enter the market come the Spring, and there will be plenty of teams inquiring into his demands.
+Thus, Bell will more likely than not enter the market come the spring, and there will be plenty of teams inquiring into his demands.
 Whether or not at his age he will get a deal in the range of Todd Gurley’s $60 million for four years, however, remains to be seen.
 The fact that Bell has had a couple of devastating injuries, including one that required surgery to his knee, may work against him.
-But reports indicate that the baller and his agent are banking on team’s rolling the dice on Bell seeing how he will be returning with a rejuvenated body after sitting out an entire season.
+But reports indicate that the baller and his agent are banking on teams rolling the dice on Bell, seeing how he will be returning with a rejuvenated body after sitting out an entire season.